 It might be the case that you feel your sales and marketing teams are in alignment, or at least work well together.
 But without a systematic way of tracking and measuring this, you have nothing concrete with which to backup your assertions.

 6. Have they agreed on baseline qualification criteria?

 The sales team depends on marketing to work to a set of baseline qualification criteria to ensure the quality and integrity of the leads they qualify as MQLs.
 Are both teams in agreement on what the criteria looks like — and how to assess it?

 If leads are slipping through the net, this could well be where.
-The marketing to sales handover process (and the handback process) needs to be watertight to ensure operational efficiency and provide a seamless buyer experience.
+The marketing-to-sales handover process, and the handback process, need to be watertight to ensure operational efficiency and provide a seamless buyer experience.

 Leads and prospects move back and forth across lifecycle stages all the time.
-Without a feedback and reporting mechanism, you will quickly lose track of how sales and marketing are working together, never mind losing the leads themselves.
+Without a feedback and reporting mechanism, you'll quickly lose track of how Sales and Marketing are working together, never mind losing the leads themselves.

-It’s time to transform your sales and marketing by no longer thinking of them as two distinct operations.
+It’s time to transform your Sales and Marketing by no longer thinking of them as two distinct operations.
 Rather, they're two sides of the same coin – a fitting analogy when you consider that revenue is the aim of the game.

-When the marketing team puts down its crayons and thinks about what its doing, it’ll find it integrates naturally with sales and customer service to serve the buyer together.
-This means fewer time inefficiencies and wasted funds, more accountability, and, ultimately, more revenue.
-Each business unit forms a critical component in what can be effectively imagined as a flywheel, with marketing drawing in and engaging prospects, sales nurturing and closing them, and both departments working together to delight their customers and predictably, repeatably, close new business.
+To go with a HubSpot analogy, each business unit forms a critical component in what can be imagined as a flywheel, with Marketing drawing in and engaging prospects, Sales nurturing and closing them, and both departments working together to delight their customers and predictably, repeatably, close new business.

 Have you diagnosed a breakdown between your sales and marketing operations?
-To discover how to join the dots between sales, marketing, and services and generate leads that close, download our free ebook below.
+To discover how to join the dots between sales and marketing and generate leads that close, download our free sales ebook below.